50054-cdpa/notes/semantic_analysis.md

 1. Data flow analysis - the goal is determine the possible values being held by a variable at a particular program location.
 1. Model checking - given a specification, to reason the program's correctness using a math model, e.g. logic constraints.

 The advantage is that we gain some generality of the results without worry about the limitation of code coverage.
-The disadvantage is that we
+The disadvantage is that we often loose accuracy through approximation

 ### Limitation of Static Semantic Analysis